 Which lender can get me money faster?

 After completing a thorough application, your information is sent to SoFi’s underwriters.
 On approval and your acceptance, you’ll sign the loan agreement and speak with a SoFi representative before your funding is sent.
-You should see the funds a few business days following your acceptance of your loan’s terms.
+You should see the funds a few business days after you accept the loan’s terms.

 For smaller purchases between $1,000 and $5,000, you might find that LendingClub is the better deal.
 Borrowing only what you need can potentially save you from unnecessary interest payments.
 Overall SoFi takes the cake, with lower interest rate ranges and no fees.
 While both are excellent personal loan lenders, you may want to compare all of your options before settling with a provider.
 You might find an even better fit for your needs.